confidential-computing/governance/SIGs/R+S/R+S_Charter.md

-# DRAFT \- Confidential Computing Consortium Regulatory and Standards Special Interest Group (Regulatory & Standards SIG) Formal Charter
+# Confidential Computing Consortium Regulatory and Standards Special Interest Group (Regulatory & Standards SIG) Formal Charter

 **NOTE \- please use “Suggesting” or comments when working on this doc.**